bpythonistic/ucdsl-tools-docker/README.md

 UC DSL can be run within the Emacs graphical user interface and Proof General.
 The ucdsl-gui.Dockerfile in this repository sets up a container with a GUI that can be accessed via VNC to use these tools.
 It is built upon the [accetto/ubuntu-vnc-xfce-g3:24.04](https://accetto.github.io/user-guide-g3/) docker image.

-To build this container, run `docker build --build-arg NETWORK=RRI -t ucdsl-tools-gui -f ucdsl-gui.Dockerfile .` from inside the cloned repository.
+To build this container, run `docker build -t ucdsl-tools-gui -f ucdsl-gui.Dockerfile .` from inside the cloned repository.

 To run the built image run `docker run -v /PATH/TO/FOLDER/:/host -p "36901:6901" ucdsl-tools-gui`.